A Robust and Efficient F-statistic-based Framework for Consistent Bayesian Inference of Compact Binary Coalescences: Benchmark analysis: GW150914

 In this section, we present a detailed comparison of the parameter estimation results obtained from the $\fs$ and the \ac{FFD} methods for the GW150914 event.
-Our analysis is structured as follows.
-We begin by evaluating the overall performance and efficiency of the two methods by comparing their calculated Bayes factors and the distributions of the log-likelihood ratio.
-Next, we focus on the constraints for the geocenter time ($t_c$) and right ascension ($\alpha$), a pair of parameters known to exhibit strong degeneracies.
-We then examine the posterior distributions of the luminosity distance ($d_L$) and polarization angle ($\psi$), which are analytically maximized in the $\fs$ framework and subsequently reconstructed.
-Finally, we provide a comprehensive comparison of all remaining source parameters and assess the stability of each method across different sampler configurations using the \ac{JSD}.
+We evaluate the overall performance, efficiency, and stability of the two methods.
+We first compare their calculated Bayes factors and log-likelihood ratio distributions.
+Then, we examine posterior distributions for key parameter subsets: strongly degenerate extrinsic parameters ($t_c$, $\alpha$), the analytically maximized parameters ($d_L$, $\psi$), and finally all remaining source parameters.
+We assess stability across different sampler configurations using the \ac{JSD}.